43. In Letting Go of Selfishness, I Am Liberated

 I thought that, after going through that, I had already changed, but these satanic dispositions were really deeply entrenched.
 As soon as the right conditions came up, I just couldn’t help but let those poisons show again.

 In March 2019, Brother Zhang and I were elected at the same time to be church leaders.
 At first, we worked really well together.
 Whether it was an issue within the church, or a difficulty we ran into, we were able to seek the truth together to resolve it.
 But then one day, I overheard someone in the church say, “Brother Zhang’s fellowship on the truth is quite practical, and he’s really responsible in his duty.”
 Hearing this sent me into inner turmoil again and I thought, “If I’m outdone by Brother Zhang, pretty soon I won’t have any dignity at all!”
 In all of our work discussions after that I only pointed out mistakes and flaws and kept the paths of practice to resolve them to myself.
 Sometimes when he came to me to seek, I’d just grit my teeth and throw him a bit of a bone, afraid that if he understood too much, he’d just go resolve the issues without me getting to show off.
 I remember there was one time when he was about to go offer support to a few brothers and sisters experiencing weakness.
 He was afraid that without the right kind of fellowship, it would be fruitless, so he came to consult with me on what truths would be best to focus on.
 But my consideration at the time was that if I told him everything I knew and he went and dealt with the problem, the brothers and sisters would definitely look up to him, and then what would I share in fellowship next time?
 Wouldn’t that make him look better than me?
 So at the time I thought, “No, I have to hold back something for me to fellowship on next time so that they can see I’m the one more capable of resolving issues.”
 I only gave Brother Zhang a brief overview but mentioned no specifics, or anything really important.
 Since I was harboring my own selfishness and didn’t want to share everything I knew with him, I intentionally avoided Brother Zhang in our work together and we spent less time discussing things with each other than we used to.
 At times I did feel really guilty and thought to myself, “By doing my duty this way, I’m not working harmoniously with my brother, and it’s not something God would delight in.”
 But then I thought, “If he surpasses me, everyone will look up to him,” so I didn’t want to practice the truth anymore.
 I was constantly in such an unyielding state during that time, and God’s righteous disposition came upon me.
 My mind was constantly in a whirl.
 My fellowship in gatherings lacked any light and I wasn’t achieving anything in my duty, and I’d nod off and fall asleep really early every night.
 I was also feeling more and more uneasy.
 At that point I realized that God had departed from me, and then I became afraid.
 I rushed to come before God and pray.
-“Oh God, I’ve been living within my satanic dispositions of selfishness and despicableness.
+“Oh God, I’ve been too selfish and despicable.
 I know that this disgusts You, but I can’t help myself.
 I can’t rid myself of them.
 God, please enlighten me so that I may come to a truer understanding of my own nature and essence.”

 Having undergone that kind of experience, I truly felt that doing our duty relying on satanic dispositions and Satan’s poisons can only make us more and more selfish, despicable, and self-serving.
 We’ll lose all human likeness, not only causing ourselves pain, but also becoming unable to work well with others.
 Plus, it does nothing but damage the work of God’s house.
 When I practiced the truth as an honest person according to God’s words, and no longer schemed for my own interests, I had the Holy Spirit’s enlightenment and guidance in my duty, and I felt inner peace.
 Thanks be to God!
-It was the judgment and chastisement of God’s words that gave me a bit of understanding of my satanic dispositions of selfishness and deceitfulness, and I was finally able to practice a bit of the truth and live out some human likeness.
+It was the judgment and chastisement of God’s words that gave me a bit of understanding of my satanic dispositions, and I was finally able to practice a bit of the truth and live out some human likeness.